 - Physical Changes.
-Sudden changes in appearance, sudden wait gain or loss, or extreme changes in sleeping habits – sleeping far too much, or not sleeping at all – can be signs of substance abuse.
+Sudden changes in appearance, sudden wait gain or loss, or extreme changes in sleeping habits can be signs of substance abuse.
 Other physical signs include chronically red or watery eyes, dilated pupils, constant sniffing or coughing, and unusual shakes or tremors.

 - Emotional Changes.
 Increased nervousness, irritability, or extreme reactivity can be signs of substance abuse.
 Teens may also display signs of paranoia, and appear unnaturally moody, depressed, or lethargic.
 Teens may appear to lose motivation to do anything – not just sports or hobbies.

-- Extreme glorification or pre-occupation with alcohol or drug lifestyles.
+- Glorification of alcohol or drug lifestyles.
 This can show up in the music they listen to, clothing they wear, stickers on their school notebooks, and decorations in their room.

-- Unexplained changes in their financial situation can be the result of substance abuse.
+- Unexplained changes in their financial situation.
 A new substance abuser can change into a drug dealer in a matter of months, and sometimes weeks.
 If your teen suddenly has a lot of cash on hand they can’t explain, or empties their savings account with no explanation, the money may either be coming from or going to drugs.

 Source: Early Detection of Illicit Drug Use in Teenagers, Ali et al. Innovations In Clinical Neuroscience, December 2011